bitnami/charts/bitnami/rabbitmq/README.md

 > NOTE: It is mandatory to specify the password and Erlang cookie that was set the first time the chart was installed when upgrading the chart.

-When scaling down the solution, unnecessary &reg;abbitMQ nodes are automatically stopped, but they are not removed from the cluster.
+When scaling down the solution, unnecessary RabbitMQ nodes are automatically stopped, but they are not removed from the cluster.
 You need to manually remove them by running the `rabbitmqctl forget_cluster_node` command.

 Refer to the chart documentation for [more information on scaling the Rabbit cluster horizontally](https://docs.bitnami.com/kubernetes/infrastructure/rabbitmq/administration/scale-deployment/).

 ### Enable TLS support

-To enable TLS support, first generate the certificates as described in the [&reg;abbitMQ documentation for SSL certificate generation](https://www.rabbitmq.com/ssl.html#automated-certificate-generation).
+To enable TLS support, first generate the certificates as described in the [RabbitMQ documentation for SSL certificate generation](https://www.rabbitmq.com/ssl.html#automated-certificate-generation).

 Once the certificates are generated, you have two alternatives: